shichao-ma/120-Data-Science-Interview-Questions/predictive-modeling.md

   - too blackbox

 #### 7. What is regularization and where might it be helpful?
 What is an example of using regularization in a model?
 - Regularization is useful for reducing variance in the model by introducing some bias: reduce overfitting.
 For example, we can use Lasso to penalize large coefficients.
-Used for predicitve purpose.

 #### 8. Why might it be preferable to include fewer predictors over many?
 - When we add irrelevant features, it increases model's tendency to overfit because those features introduce more noise.
 When two variables are correlated, they might be harder to interpret in case of regression, etc.
+  - introduce variance
 - curse of dimensionality
 - adding random noise makes the model more complicated but useless
 - computational cost